The first step in getting your blog noticed is creating lots of useful, relevant and compelling content.

-Meaning the rest of the time bloggers prefer to make their blog the central hub for valuable information and great content.
+Meaning the rest of the time bloggers prefer to make their own blogs the central hub for valuable information and great content.

-A few years ago, it was certainly a lot easier to submit a couple of guest posts and get good results as far as SEO goes.
-These days, though, using guest blogging to improve keyword rankings is a bit risky.
+A few years ago, it was certainly a lot easier to submit a couple of guest posts and get good results with regards to SEO.
+These days, though, using guest blogging to improve keyword rankings is a bit riskier.

 That being said, on the point of guest blogging for SEO, Bamidele Onibalusi was able to increase his search engine traffic by a whopping 342.45% using guest blogging.
 He shares his full case study in this post.

 The benefits of doing quality guest blogging, however, goes beyond SEO and gaining some backlinks for traffic and all the rest of it.

 Writing for other blogs is your opportunity demonstrate your authority as a blogger.

 It’s also your opportunity to tap into a brand new audience network and share your knowledge, expertise, and experiences.

 So, how and where do you even start with guest blogging?